-As a young boy, Jasper Francis Cropsey had recurring periods of poor health.
-While absent from school, Cropsey taught himself to draw.
-His early drawings included architectural sketches and landscapes drawn on notepads and in the margins of his schoolbooks.
+As a young boy, Jasper Francis Cropsey was in poor health and when not able to attend school, Cropsey taught himself to draw by doing architectural sketches and landscapes drawn in the margins of his textbooks.

-Trained as an architect, he set up his own office in 1843.
-Jasper Francis Cropsey studied watercolor and life drawing at the National Academy of Design under the instruction of Edward Maury and first exhibited there in 1844.
-A year later he was elected an associate member and turned exclusively to landscape painting; shortly after he was featured in an exhibition entitled "Italian Compositions".
+He studied architecture in school and set up his own office in 1843 and he also studied watercolor and life drawing at the National Academy of Design with Edward Maury and first displayed there in 1844.
+The following year he was elected an associate member of the National Academy of Design and decided to just paint landscapes.

-He was elected a full member of the Academy in 1851.
-He went abroad again in 1855, and resided seven years in London, sending his pictures to the Royal Academy and to the International exhibition of 1862.
+Jasper Francis Cropsey was elected a full member of the Academy in 1851.
+In 1855 he moved to London and stayed seven years there, painting and sending his art to the Royal Academy and to the International exhibition of 1862.

-Jasper Francis Cropsey died in anonymity but was rediscovered by galleries and collectors in the 1960s.
-Today, Cropsey's paintings are found in most major American museums, including the National Gallery of Art, the Metropolitan Museum of Art, the Los Angeles County Museum of Art, the Museum of Fine Arts, Boston and also in the White House.
+Jasper Francis Cropsey died in obscurity but was rediscovered by galleries and collectors in the 1960s.
+Today, Cropsey's paintings are found in most significant American museums and also in the White House.

-Cropsey's interest in architecture continued throughout his life and was a strong influence in his painting, most evident in his precise arrangement and outline of forms.
-But Jasper Francis Cropsey was best known for his lavish use of color and, as a first-generation member from the Hudson River School, painted autumn landscapes that startled viewers with their boldness and brilliance.
+Cropsey's interest in architecture continued throughout his life and had an impact on his painting, in the arrangement and outline of forms in a precise way.
+But Jasper Francis Cropsey was best known for his lavish use of color and painted autumn landscapes that startled viewers with their boldness and brilliance.